The team.

 I see the expanded use of circuit-based noninvasive brain stimulation beyond the treatment of mood and anxiety disorders.
 Over time, we will hone targets and protocols for improved delivery of brain stimulation to treat a broad array of neuropsychiatric disorders.

-Nate Green (Lab tech, BS Neuroscience U of Toronto 2023-2025
+Nate Green, Lab tech 2023-2025, BS Neuroscience U of Toronto

 Nate graduated in 2022 with a B.S. in Neuroscience and Cell and Molecular biology.
 Before graduating he worked